 How Cosigning Affects Credit Scores

-Cosigning a loan or an apartment lease can significantly impact personal relationships, particularly if the primary borrower encounters difficulties making payments.
-It’s essential to note that being a cosigner isn’t just a financial commitment, but also an emotional one.
+Cosigning a loan or lease can put stress on personal relationships, especially if the borrower struggles to make payments.
+It’s important to remember that cosigning is not only a financial decision but also an emotional one.

 What to Do If a Borrower Defaults

-• Consider legal advice: If the borrower continues to default, you might want to consult with a legal professional to understand your options.
+- Consider legal advice: If the default continues, a legal professional can help you understand your rights and options.

-• Protect your credit: If you can afford to, you may want to catch up on the payments to prevent damage to your credit score.
+- Protect your credit: If possible, catch up on the missed payments yourself to prevent lasting harm to your credit score.

 Alternatives to Cosigning

-• Personal loans: Some lenders offer personal loans to individuals with bad or no credit, but they often come with high interest rates.
-It’s essential to ensure you understand the terms and can afford the repayments before taking on such a loan.
+- Personal loans for bad credit: Some lenders approve personal loans to individuals with bad or no credit, but they often come with high interest rates.
+Borrowers should be sure they can manage the payments.

 Steps to Take if You Decide to Cosign